EngineeringLast Updated Jan 20, 202611 min read

 Well-known examples of cross-platform mobile applications include:

-• Flutter - Google Ads, My BMW App, eBay Motors, New York Times
+• Flutter: Google Ads, My BMW App, eBay Motors, Alibaba

-• Xamarin - The World Bank, Fox Sports, Alaska Airlines, BBC Good Food
+• .NET MAUI: The World Bank, NBC Sports, Alaska Airlines

 Cross-platform tools

-• React Native mobile apps: VS Code, Android Studio, WebStorm, Xcode, Atom
+• React Native mobile apps: VS Code, Android Studio, WebStorm, Xcode

 • Flutter mobile apps: VS Code, Android Studio, IntelliJ